 Contact: Petal Wellington, (212) 998-8067

-Incoming faculty are provided with a computer and printer.
+Incoming faculty are provided with access to a network print device.
 The current recommended configurations for workstations are based on the NYU standards for computers as provided by The Office of Computing and Information Technology (CIT)

 Contact: Howard Hutchinson, (212) 998-3557

 An offer of employment at NYU is contingent on the candidate being eligible to work in the U.S., including appropriate visa status and or work permits.